noahkeppers/noahkepperssite/_case_studies/process.md

 ### Visual Dynamism
-As a new information designer, I often focused on structure over form.
-This assignment was the first time in the 14-week course where I made a conscious effort to present information in a visually dynamic way.
-My aesthetic eye still has a long way to go, but I'm making a conscious effort to develop it going forward.
+As a new information designer, I often focused on structure over aesthetics.
+This assignment was one of the first times in the course where I was able to consider the content's form and meaning as two sides of the same coin - interrelated forces instead of opposing ones.